Sajjad Afghani

-Muhammad Sajjad Khan was a Pakistani militant and Commander-in-Chief of Harkat ul-Ansar.
+Muhammad Sajjad Khan (1959 - 10 March 2011) was a Pakistani militant and Commander-in-Chief of Harkat-ul-Mujahideen.
 He was known as Sajjad Afghani, due to his participation in the Soviet-Afghan War.

 Early life

-He was born in the village of Baibakh, Rawalakot, in the Poonch District of Pakistani Kashmir.
+He was born in the village of Baibakh, Rawalakot, in the Poonch District of Azad Kashmir, Pakistan.

-Soviet Afghan War
+Soviet–Afghan War

 Sajjad Afghani joined the militancy under the banner of Harkat-ul-Mujahideen in the 1980s.
-He was well trained and remained involved in the Soviet-Afghan war.
+He was well trained and remained involved in the Soviet–Afghan War.
 He stayed in Afghanistan until 1989.

 Commander in Chief

 In 1991 he became Commander in Chief of Harkat Ul Ansar in Srinagar.
-In June 1994 he was arrested along with Molana Masood Azhar by the Indian military.
-He was detained by 15 Corps headquarters at Jammu.
+In June 1994 he was arrested along with Molana Masood Azhar by the Indian Border Security Force.
 Lt.
 Gen. Arjun Ray, then Brigadier General Staff (BGS), described Afghani, a frail but visibly tough militant who had fought the Russians, as the "biggest catch" given his importance in militant circles.

 Death

-According to Indian sources, Sajjad Afghani was killed during an unsuccessful jailbreak from the high security Kot Bhalwal Jail in 1999.
-He is buried in Jammu Graveyard.
-His death led to the hijacking, by Harkat, of Indian Airlines Flight 814 in December, which led to the release of Maulana Masood Azhar, Ahmed Omar Saeed Sheikh (both Harkat members) and Mushtaq Ahmed Zargar by the Indian Government.
-His body was also one of the initial demands of the hijackers.
+According to Indian sources, Afghani was killed during an unsuccessful jailbreak from the Kot Bhalwal Jail in 10 March 1999.
+His death led to the hijacking of Indian Airlines Flight 814 in December by Harkat members, which led to the release of Masood Azhar, Ahmed Omar Saeed Sheikh and Mushtaq Ahmed Zargar by the Indian Government.
+The handover of his body had also been one of the initial demands of the hijackers.